Electrolyte imbalance: Symptoms

 Symptoms of hypernatremia may vary depending on type and how quickly the electrolyte disturbance developed.
 Common symptoms are dehydration, nausea, vomiting, fatigue, weakness, increased thirst, and excess urination.
 Patients may be on medications that caused the imbalance such as diuretics or nonsteroidal anti-inflammatory drugs.
 Some patients may have no obvious symptoms at all.

 Treatment

 It is crucial to first assess the stability of the patient.
 If there are any signs of shock such as tachycardia or hypotension, these must be treated immediately with IV saline infusion.
 Once the patient is stable, it is important to identify the underlying cause of hypernatremia as that may affect the treatment plan.
-The final step in treatment is to calculate the patients free water deficit, and to replace it at a steady rate using a combination of oral or IV fluids.
+The final step in treatment is to calculate the patient's free water deficit and to replace it at a steady rate using a combination of oral or IV fluids.
 The rate of replacement of fluids varies depending on how long the patient has been hypernatremic.
 Lowering the sodium level too quickly can cause cerebral edema.